/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 This version adds a dry-run option for safety, validates the log directory, and provides detailed output about what actions were taken.

-As the “Unix Power Tools” book emphasizes, these real-world examples demonstrate that good error handling isn’t just about preventing failures—it’s about providing clear information when things go wrong.
+These real-world examples demonstrate that good error handling isn’t just about preventing failures.
+It’s about providing clear information when things go wrong.

 Debugging Techniques for When Bash Error Handling Fails

 Even with the best error handling, you’ll sometimes need to debug Bash scripts.
-According to “Linux System Programming” by Robert Love, understanding debugging techniques is just as important as writing defensive code.
+Understanding debugging techniques is just as important as writing defensive code.

-Here are my go-to debugging techniques for Bash scripts:
+Here are some go-to debugging techniques for Bash scripts:

 1. Enable trace mode (set -x)